Farza03/tmp-rules/tmp-rules.md

 **§2.6 - Inappropriate Convoy Management / Car Abuse***

 Convoys are expected to follow all TruckersMP rules without altering the normal traffic flow.
-Convoy pilots are not permitted to slow down, block, control traffic and act as a staff member or otherwise abuse the pilot scheme paint job.
+Convoy pilots are not permitted to slow down, block, control traffic and act as a team member or otherwise abuse the pilot scheme paint job.
 It's not permitted to organise a convoy in the following areas when highly populated: Kirkenes quarry (ProMods map), the Duisburg to Calais road, and in the cities of Calais and Duisburg.
 More than 5 players driving together is classed as a convoy.

 **§2.7 - Featured Zone & Event Servers**

-A Featured Zone is an area with heightened staff presence altering local road conditions.
+A Featured Zone is an area with heightened team presence altering local road conditions.
 Players must obey all instructions given by TruckersMP staff during these live operations and must respect all Smart Signs by following the [respective rules](https://truckersmp.com/knowledge-base/article/1091) for them.

 - Players must not interfere with the operations planned by the TruckersMP team.
 - Players must not create their own "operations" or otherwise risk violating rule §2.6: "Inappropriate Convoy Management / Car Abuse".